seomoz/Social-Authority-SDK/docs/code-examples/perl.md

 	    )->as_json->response->dump;
 	}

-And that's basically all there is to it.
+That's all there is to it!

 [1]: http://metacpan.org/module/HTTP::Thin::UserAgent
 [2]: http://metacpan.org/module/Getopt::Long